 Tallahassee, FL 32306-2420

-U.S. citizens are not required to obtain a visa to study abroad for this program and are permitted up to 90 days of travel within France.
+U.S. citizens are not required to obtain a visa to study abroad for this program and are permitted up to 90 days of travel within France, however, you may be required to register with the European Travel Information Authorization System (ETIAS).
+More information regarding the ETIAS registration process and timeline will be provided upon admittance to your program.
 If you plan to travel before or after your program, please ensure that you will not be in France longer than 90 days.

 *Early application is advisable as program enrollment is limited and acceptances are offered on a rolling basis.